stanleytenz/Fake-Face-Detection/README.md

-# 🧠 Fake Faces Detector
+# 🧠 Fake Faces Detection

 A deep learning-based project to detect fake human faces (e.g. deepfakes) using Convolutional Neural Networks and a pre-trained ResNet-50 model.
 This project focuses on minimizing fraud risk by reliably classifying AI-generated human faces.